MicrosoftDocs/winrt-api/windows.applicationmodel.store.preview/storehardwaremanufacturerinfo_storecontentmodifierid.md

 # Windows.ApplicationModel.Store.Preview.StoreHardwareManufacturerInfo.StoreContentModifierId

 ## -description
-Gets the ID of the Windows Store content modifier.
+Gets the ID of the Microsoft Store content modifier.

 ## -property-value
-The ID of the Windows Store content modifier.
+The ID of the Microsoft Store content modifier.

 ## -remarks